laravel/docs/precognition.md

 - `passed`: An array of input names that have passed validation.
 - `processingValidation`: A boolean indicating if a validation request is currently in-flight.
 - `touched`: An array of input names that have been validated.
-- `validating`: The latest input name awaiting.
+- `validating`: The latest input name awaiting validation.

 <a name="vue-validation-configuration"></a>
 #### Configuring The Validation Requests